Hang Jebat Stadium

 The Hang Jebat Stadium (Stadium Hang Jebat) is a multi-purpose stadium with a capacity of 40,000 people in Krubong/Paya Rumput, Malacca, Malaysia.
 It was completed in September 2004 and named after a Malacca Sultanate Laksamana, Hang Jebat.
-The stadium was the home for Melaka United F.C. and is currently used mostly for football matches.
+The stadium was the home for Melaka United and is currently used mostly for football matches.
 In 2010, it became the main venue for the Sukma Games.

-During qualification for the 2018 FIFA World Cup, the Syria national football team played many of its home matches there due to the Syrian Civil War.
+During the third round of the 2018 FIFA World Cup qualification, Syria national football team played many of its home matches there due to the Syrian Civil War.